UrbanApps/UAModalPanel/README.md

     }
     @property (nonatomic, retain) UAModalPanel	*currentPanel;

-In your .m file, sysnthesize and dealloc the panel
+In your .m file, synthesize and dealloc the panel

     @synthesize currentPanel;
     - (void)dealloc {